wholder/Cheetah3DParser/README.md

 ## **Cheetah3DParser**

 Cheetah3DParser is experimental code designed to read Cheetah 3D's `.jas` files and then dump them out as an indented text file designed to show the hierarchy of the data.
-Since `.jas` files are encoded in Apple Binary pList format, Cheetah3DParser uses the [dd-plist](https://github.com/3breadt/dd-plist) library to read them.
+Since `.jas` files are encoded in [Apple Binary pList format](https://en.wikipedia.org/wiki/Property_list), Cheetah3DParser uses the wonderful [dd-plist](https://github.com/3breadt/dd-plist) library to read them.

 ### Caveats
 This code is a work in progress and is actually pretty ugly in places. mostly due to code I added that tries to annotate some of the data blocks in order to better show what the various values mean.